MoonPoet/xaprb-src/content/about.md

   such as thinking they have insight into other people's motives in complicated circumstances.

-Here are some things that are guaranteed to irritate me.
+Here are some things I choose not to tolerate.

+- Mansplaining my wife
 - Bothering my team en masse
 - Disrespecting my opt-out or unsubscribe requests
 - Ambushing my calendar by sending unsolicited calendar invitations